 This interdisciplinary graduate-level certificate program promotes joint training opportunities in global health between and across departments and schools at Vanderbilt.
 Students earning this certificate learn basic global health knowledge and skills that will help them make positive contributions in communities at home and across the globe.

 The certificate is open to students in all Vanderbilt graduate and professional degree programs who receive the approval of their academic advisor and fulfill the certificate requirements eligible for the certificate.
 Students must 1) submit an Intent to Enroll form upon their decision to pursue the certificate; 2) complete 12 credit hours of global health coursework, and 3) submit the Certificate Application at least two months prior to graduation.

-Please note: Only degree-seeking graduate-level students at Vanderbilt are eligible for this certificate.
+Please note: Only Vanderbilt University degree-seeking graduate-level students are eligible for this certificate.

 - To equip students with analytic and problem-solving skills that can be applied to current and emerging global health challenges.

 - To prepare students for internationally-focused careers in academia, government agencies, non-governmental organizations, immigrant health agencies, philanthropic foundations, and industry.

 - To help students assess public health challenges within international cultural and socioeconomic contexts.